riccardobernardi/riccardobernardi.github.io/README.md

 - Winner of a scholarship in Machine Learning
 - Second Place Hackathon P&G Gillette, Milan
-- Third Place PwC Hackathon Nyrio One
+- Third Place PwC Hackathon Nyrio One held in Venice
+- Second place at the Copernicus Hackathon about exploitation of satellite images

 ## Projects

 - MLL-machine learning language : https://github.com/riccardobernardi/MLL-machine-learning-language
-- MLL article on Medium: https://medium.com/@machine.learning.language/mll-machine-learning-language-f4deacf8d2a?source=friends_link&sk=1d57f46e6ea35f02e92b520f83adc487
 - Restaurant Management Software: https://github.com/riccardobernardi/TAW-project
 - Java library to manage operations on complex graphs using some notions of statistics such as the markovian chain and the steady state distribution.
 It permits to insert texts and learn the patterns, after that you can forecast the next words you will write on an interactive console.
 It also provides visualization of graph. https://github.com/riccardobernardi/graphLib
 - other projects on my github page

+## Publications

+- MLL article on Medium: https://medium.com/@machine.learning.language/mll-machine-learning-language-f4deacf8d2a?source=friends_link&sk=1d57f46e6ea35f02e92b520f83adc487

 ## Soft Skills

-- Love reading
+- Love reading both in English, italian or latin
+- ambitious
 - determined and resilient
 - long-life-learning philosophy
 - Ready to travel
-- Teamwork
+- Able to work under pressure and in stressful situations
 - Multi-tasking, working on different projects at the same time
-- Well-organized with skills in agile methodologies
+- Well-organized with skills in agile methodologies and PM
 - very competitive, I partecipate to many hackathons

 ## My Passion

 Developer since I was ~13 years old moved by passion.
 I started with Python,VB,C# watching online videos.
-I'm really passionate about Python and MachineLearning/DeepLearning.
+I'm really passionate about Python and MachineLearning/DeepLearning but I also seek for challenges in other fields such as pure physics and pure mathematics.
 To achieve the best education, I decided to study at ca 'foscari because of the innovative nature of its courses(ranked third best university in Information technology by censis 2019).
 I'm very competitive so I partecipate frequently to competitions/ hackathons on kaggle and other platform or in the real world.